LeoRossi37/repo-remoto/README.md

-# Repositório remoto
+# Repositório remoto Depois do clone
-Descrição inserida no repositório antes do clone
+Descrição inserida no repositório depois do clone